rockstor/rockstor-doc/data_loss.rst

 Note that recreating File sharing and Rock-ons may be done by using :ref:`config_backup`.

 .. note::
-    As btrfs-raid0 has no redundancy there is no capability for drive loss.
+    As btrfs-raid0 and btrfs-single have no redundancy there is no capability for drive loss.
     Hence having to re-do all prior configuration associated directly with the affected Pool

 .. _datalossraid1_10: